meftahuljannat19/Qtech_chat_parsing/README.md

 I have a text file that contains conversation between a user and an AI chatbot.

-"""Task 1.: My task is to separate the messages by speaker and AI.
+"""Task 1.: My task is to separate the messages by speaker and AI."""

     Step 1: load the text file that contains the conversation

     Step 2: read the conversation and store them in a variable called lines

-    Step 3: Separate the User: and AI: part from the conversation and store the ID of the speaker in a variable and the message in other variable using strip() function."""
+    Step 3: Separate the User: and AI: part from the conversation and store the ID of the speaker in a variable and the message in other variable using strip() function.

 """Task 2: Count total messages"""

-"""Task 3: Keyword Analysis
+"""Task 3: Keyword Analysis"""

     Step 1: import nltk for keyword extraction